dxmann73/docker/wildfly-swarm/README.md

 Wildfly Swarm capable docker image.
 See the [Swarm demo](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/getting-started/basics.html)
 This image exists for two reasons:
 First, I wanted to work with really thin wars and deploy kafka and other dependencies into the application server.
-This is not possible anymore with JBoss due to classloading changes, you need to define modules and make your app depend on those.
+There is no easy solution with JBoss anymore, due to classloading changes in AS7.
+You need to define modules and make your app depend on those.
 Second, there was an [excellent article on skinny wars](https://developers.redhat.com/blog/2017/08/24/the-skinny-on-fat-thin-hollow-and-uber/) which made me want to try WildFly Swarm finally.
 So, here we are.